abeselom-tesfay/abeselom-tesfay/README.md

 ## 👋 Hi, I'm Abeselom Tesfay Gebremariam

-Aspiring MSc student in Artificial Intelligence.
-I hold a Bachelor's degree in Information Technology from Mekelle University and have a strong background in software development and machine learning projects.
+I am an aspiring MSc student in Artificial Intelligence.
+I hold a Bachelor's degree in Information Technology from Mekelle University and have a strong background in software development and machine learning.

 ---